 1. Positano Travel Guide – Best Things To Do In Positano

 There are lots of things to do in Positano.
-The cheapest things to do are obviously just to explore, sightsee, and walk around the town by foot.
-It’s a very walkable town, though, bare in mind that it’s a hilly town with lots of stairs, narrow little alleyways, stairs, and hills to get to most of the places you want to see.
+The cheapest things to do are obviously just to explore, sightsee, and walk around the town on foot.
+It’s a very walkable town, though, keep in mind that it’s a hilly town with lots of stairs, narrow little alleyways, stairs, and hills to get to most of the places you want to see.

 However, if you really want to explore and discover the hidden grandeur of Positano and the Amalfi Coast, there are a variety of different excursions with reputable travel guide tours that I’ve used during my stay.

-You have the options to choose a few hours, half a day, full-day tour or a few days of tours in these types of excursions.
+You have the option to choose a few hours, half a day, a full-day tour, or a few days of tours in these types of excursions.